gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_024_runway_prompt.md

-# Scene 24 – Runway Prompt
+# Scene 024 – Runway Prompt
 **Title:** Candace’s Discovery

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 **Setting:** Online news service office, late evening
 **Visual Style:** Dimly lit office space, a solitary screen glowing in an otherwise quiet newsroom.
 **Mood:** Tension emerging from calm routine; subtle but impactful.